EnCiv/civil-pursuit/README.md

   and the file name-of-api with the exported function nameOfAPI will be executed on the server and its results returned.

 - `app/components` these are the react/jsx components that make up the app
 - `app/components/app.jsx` this is the fist component, called from client.js.
 It looks at the url path and (like the server did) and calls subcomponents from there.
-The browsr can move between components (eg from / to /About) without going back to the server.
+The browser can move between components (eg from / to /About) without going back to the server.
-- `app/components/store` data is gathers through the api calls and stored in state, for child componets to use as props.
+- `app/components/store` data is gathers through the api calls and stored in state, for child components to use as props.
 This is how DB stuff gets to the browser.

 - `app/lib` this is js (not jsx) code used in the app
 - `app/lib/proptypes`